yang530/reactjs_popup/README.md

 ## Required Props

-1. pState: must be a state variable of boolean such as: "const [popup_state, setPopupState] = useState(false)"
+1. pState: must be a state variable of boolean such as: "const [popup_state, setPopupState] = useState(false)".
-2. setPState: must be a set state function for pState, so that the "X" button may close the popup
+2. setPState: must be a set state function for pState, so that the "X" button may close the popup when clicked.
-3. props.children: contents enclosed between <Popup></Popup> will be displayed inside popup window
+3. props.children: contents enclosed between <Popup></Popup> will be displayed inside popup window.

 ## Example